-The BCF - first introduced over ten years ago under the coalition government - has always been focused on reducing hospital admissions and improving integration between the NHS and social care - but is expected to to be used to set the foundations for reforms set out in the NHS 10 year plan to shift care out of hospitals and focus on prevention and promoting greater independence for people with long term conditions such as dementia.
+The BCF - first introduced over ten years ago under the coalition government - has always been focused on reducing hospital admissions and improving integration between the NHS and social care - but is expected to be used to lay foundations for reforms set out in the NHS 10 year plan to shift care out of hospitals, focus on prevention and promote greater independence for people with long term conditions such as dementia.

 The allocations given to each council are broadly the same as last year, but are expected to change next year as the Neighbourhood health and care framework changes become operational.